 Regular attendance is required to provide your child with a solid early learning foundation.
 Please try to have your child here as much as possible.
 Consistency is very important in the adapting process and learning.
 VPK students can only miss 30 days in the school year.
 If they miss more than 30 days with or without excuses, the State will terminate their VPK voucher and to complete the year, you will be required to pay the regular tuition for a preschool age child.

 If your child is not going to be present, please let us know.
-This will help us in our scheduling staff for the day and also
+This will help us in our scheduling staff for the day and also If you are a School Readiness family, the Coalition requires that we know why your child was absent so you will be asked to fill out a form when your child returns.

 Withdrawals